sarthfrey/leetcode-course/README.md

 ### Step 1: Optionally Learn Python

-Python is the best language for interviews because it is quick to write, readable, and yet is still used heavily in industry.
+Python is the best language for interviews because it's quick to write, it's readable, and it's heavily used in industry.

 What to learn: